-Note: A public hearing on this proposal is scheduled for May 11, 2009.
-It is anticipated that an updated development agreement will be submitted to the Town Council in late May 2009 that incorporates amendments based on the May 11 public hearing and other public comments, advisory board comments, additional technical reports, further staff analysis, and further discussions between the Town Council and University Board of Trustees.
+Note: AThis is an updated version of the development agreement that was submitted to a May 11, 2009 public hearing on this proposal is scheduled for May 11, 2009.
+It is anticipated that anthis updated development agreement will be submitted to the Town Council in late May 2009 and that incorporates it will incorporate amendments based on the May 11 public hearing and other public comments, advisory board comments, additional technical reports, further staff analysis, and further discussions between the Town Council and University Board of Trustees.
 It is anticipated that a second public hearing on the updated proposed agreement will be conducted on June 15, 2009.